|Picnic Lunch Wall

 Jul 14, 2010

 Thanks Mark!
 It did take a lot of work to prep this thing- at least 40 hrs!
 I destroyed a crowbar ripping out so many antique bolts!
-Ryan Lawson really helped me.
+Ryan Lawson really helped out with the bolt and anchor updates!
 It always takes so much longer than you expect.
 I've enjoyed and repeated some of your Zion walls, I hope you can climb this next time you're in the Park!

 A big thanks to Metolius for donating the hangers used for the bolt upgrades!